 - Cheese.
 I like to use a combination of cheeses.
-Cheddar, Gruyere, Monterey Jack, Parmesan, Havarti, etc. are all good options.
+Sharp cheddar, Gruyere, Monterey Jack, Parmesan, Havarti, Mozzarella etc. are all good options.
 I wouldn’t recommend using pre-shredded cheese as it’s often coated in anti-caking agents which means they won’t melt as well into the sauce.

 - Mustard powder.

 - Macaroni.
 Use any small pasta shape of your choice like penne or rotini.
 Gluten-free pasta can also be used.

 - Breadcrumbs.
 I used stale ciabatta but you could use any breadcrumbs of your choice.

 - Assemble: Add cooked macaroni (or pasta of your choice) to the cheese sauce and stir to combine then transfer to a baking dish.

 - Make the bacon crumbs: Combine the ciabatta (or breadcrumbs of your choice) with crispy bacon and sage in a food processor and blend until relatively fine.
 I like there to be a little texture still but blend to your preferred texture.
 Top the creamy mac and cheese with the bacon crumbs.